 In 1995, P.J.
 Hightower, an avid animal lover, took notice of the numerous stray dogs running through the streets of East St. Louis.
 P.J. started feeding the homeless dogs on that day and nearly every day thereafter, and every consecutive day since 2001.

-In March 2019, Gateway Pet Guardians purchased the former Miles Davis Elementary School after many years of looking for the perfect building and location.
+In March 2019, GPG purchased the former Miles Davis Elementary School after many years of looking for the perfect building and location.
 We renovated the building to become the area’s first Pet Resource Center, bringing all of our services into the heart of the community we serve.
-The 54,000 square foot building includes a Healthy Pet Clinic, Pet Spa, Retail Space, and Adoption Floor.
+The 54,000 square foot building includes a low-cost vet clinic, pet retail store and professional grooming services.

 Stay in Touch!